-As I have gotten more into black and white photography, I have learned many things.
-The biggest one is that most black and white photos are different levels of grey.
+As my black and white photography journey continues, I'm constantly studying black and white photographs.
+One of the mistakes I see most is black and white photos are different levels of grey.
 Many photographers hit the black and white button in Lightroom, do a little dodging and burning and call it good.
-When you are interested in purchasing a black and white fine art print, there is more to a black and white than different shades of grey.
+When you are interested in purchasing a black and white fine art print, there is more to a black and white photograph than different shades of grey.
 Images with high contrast make the best black and white prints.

 ARTISTS I STUDY